-No one reading this article needs to be told that procurement – like every other business function – has been impacted by the rapid evolution of digital technologies.
+No one reading this article needs to be told that marketing procurement – like every other business function – has been impacted by the rapid evolution of digital technologies.
 The “digital transformation” of procurement has become the topic du jour at industry conferences and a central focus of numerous recent research studies.

-No part of the procurement function has been unaffected by digital technologies, but marketing procurement has been impacted more than most other areas.
+No part of the procurement function has been unaffected by digital technologies.
+But, marketing procurement has been impacted more than most other areas.
 That’s because digital technologies affect procurement in two ways.